-[Note: Beginning with last week's article and continuing forward, in addition to tagging articles with knowledge areas, we will be adding new tags for business, leadership, and technical.
+[Note: Beginning with last week's article and continuing forward, in addition to tagging articles with knowledge areas, we will be adding new tags for business, people, and technical (including process).
 We will update past articles over time.
 This will align content with the new PMP® exam content areas, which in turn, align with the PMI talent triangle areas - Leadership, Technical Project Management, and Strategic and Business Management.
 Also, while most of our past content is in the people and technical categories, we will be adding new business content at a level appropriate for our audience of aspiring, new, and accidental project managers.]

 Time is literally money.
 The money we have now is worth more than the same amount we may receive in the future.
 This also means that money received sooner is more valuable than money received later.
 The rationale behind this is that we can invest money in either projects or financial accounts and receive a return.
 Rather than put all your eggs in one basket, so to speak, you will invest in a variety of projects or investment vehicles to protect the value of your cash.
 While bank accounts in our current economy are paying less than 1%, investments in stocks and bonds are still paying anywhere from 2-10% and higher.
 Project returns from successful products may also be higher.